 The two red option outputs are Constant 12v (insert a fuse into #17 for the second from the left constant 12v), the oranges are Accessory 12v (insert a fuse into #16 for the center option output), and white is a Parking Light input (fuse 19).

-If your car came with factory door locks, you simply have to connect the 22 gauge green and blue wires to them in the driver's kick.
-Connect the alarm's green negative door lock wire to the car's green/white, and the alarm's blue negative unlock to the car's green/red.
-If you have problems finding these wires you may have to go directly to the control unit or switch in the driver's door.
+If your car came with factory door locks, connect the 22 gauge green and blue alarm wires to them in the driver's kick.
+The green negative door lock wire goes to the car's green/white, and the blue negative unlock wire goes to the car's green/red.
+They're on a two-pin plug that isn't plugged into anything (optional security system), taped with blue tape to the harness coming from the driver's door behind the hood release cable that goes up behind the fuse box.
+Cut off the plug and wire them up directly.

 I cover how to install and wire actuators in the "actuators" section.
 Use the 451M relay pack included with the alarm and wire it as follows: